eyashiro/eyashiro.github.io/pages/careers-after-phd.md

 In reality, there's a lot more to freelance or independent contractor work than what's visible on the surface.

-As a full-time STEM graduate, you'll have no idea where to start as a solo entrepreneur nor what to believe when you try to learn this on the internet.
+As a full-time STEM/med./clin. graduate, you'll have no idea where to start as a solo entrepreneur nor what to believe when you try to learn this on the internet.
 What do you do about taxes? promo work? insurances?
 And there's much more!

 I spent months reading up and setting myself up for freelance work.
 I learned so much about starting this line of work.